Shaders & Textures

 Declaring textures, configuring samplers, and managing runtime texture updates.

-, the runtime texture value forms, update modes, upload behaviour, mipmap generation, and sampler configuration.
+This page covers texture declarations in defineMaterial, the runtime texture value forms, update modes, upload behavior, mipmap generation, and sampler configuration.

 For loading textures from URLs, see Loading Textures.